Social information processing (theory): Assumptions

 The first assumption rests on the premise that computer-mediated communication is a unique opportunity to build interpersonal relationships with others.
 CMC systems are vast and almost always text-based.
 It has been identified as "an organic setting" and can be synchronous or asynchronous.
 CMC is clearly different from face-to-face communication, but it offers an unparalleled opportunity to meet someone whom you would usually never meet face-to-face (FtF).
 Moreover, relationships established via CMC systems also prompt emotions and feelings we find in all relationships.
 Finally, since CMC systems are available around the globe, the uniqueness of being able to cultivate online relationships with someone who is very far away cannot be ignored.
+Walther suggests that hyperpersonal communication can improve relationships between groups with a history of conflict.
+Walther notes that visual identifiers (like turbans or race) need not be visible during hyper personal interactions.
+Which in turn, may promote identification of similarities.
+However, Walther notes that online communication is not a magical cure for intergroup hostility.